My SuperFoods List

 The antioxidants in mangos include quercetin, isoquercitrin, astragalin, fisetin, gallic acid and methylgallat.
 These compounds have been found to be protective against breast, colon, leukemia and prostate cancers.
 Mango has high levels of fiber, pectin and vitamin C which all help to lower serum cholesterol levels.

 The tartaric acid, malic acid and a trace of citric acid in mangoes help to maintain an alkaline system.
 High in vitamins A, C and E, mangos also supply 25 different kinds of carotenoids.
 The abundant enzymes present in mangos are very beneficial for overall health and especially good for digestion and efficient elimination.
+Mangoes should actually be at the very top of my superfoods list because they are my most favorite food on the whole world!

 Raspberry Nutritional Profile: One cup of raspberries contains 60 calories, 14.2g carbohydrate, 1.1g protein, 0.7g fat, 8.4g dietary fiber, 160IU vit A, 31mg vit C, 32mcg folic acid, 187mg potassium, 15mg phosphorus, 27mg calcium, 22mg magnesium, and 1.25mg manganese.